fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * What is sharding in TON and how does it work?
 * What is masterchain and basechain?
 How they are connected?
+* How long transaction processing takes in TON?